 Our guides were great at translating & managing our communication with the locals but for me, that meant I had been learning Spanish & barely really used it beyond ordering my dinner.
 There is always the offer of talking to the guide to practice your language skills on the long drives though, should you choose to take up the challenge!

 Overall, I enjoyed the tour experience (although I struggled with my lack of independence) & think 12 days is closer to the time I would do in future.

-I recently also spent 6 days on a trip to see the highlights of Namibia (keep your eyes peeled for more on this).
+I recently also spent 6 days on a trip to see the highlights of Namibia.
 One Day tour options are always great to share the experience, meet people but not be committing to them on a longer-term basis.
-For an example, see my article 2 Different Wine Tasting Tours in Australia
+For example, see my article 2 Different Wine Tasting Tours in Australia

 4. Travel with friends & family

 The important thing to note is that I didn’t start solo travel because I see myself as any kind of adventurer or loner, I just have a determination & feel happy in my own company.
 If I have the option to be with people, for the most part, I will do it.

 After I lost Terry I made a pact with myself to say ‘Yes’ to everything.
 Staying home was not a coping mechanism that felt like it would work for me.
 I needed to face things head on.
 When I’m away from home I can pretend that life’s normal.
 I realise that I am effectively running away but whatever your opinion on my psychological reasons, this has served me well.”